ckim2013/personal_notes/sql.md

     end
     ```
   - Declarative Programming
-    - Describes what you want to achieve, without going into to much detail about how your'e going to do it.
+    - Describes what you want to achieve, without going into to much detail about how you're going to do it.
 Example below:
     ```ruby
     def declarative_odds?(array)
       odds = array.select { |el| el.odd? }